 Table Page Table ES-1.
-Fulfillment of National Standard 2 requirements within the 2021 annual SA AFE report Pacific Island Pelagic Fishery Ecosystem Plan Table ES-2.
-Summary of the total pelagic landings during 2021 in the Western Pacific a percentage change between 2020 and 2021 Table 1.
+Fulfillment of National Standard 2 requirements within the 2022 annual SA FE report Pacific Island Pelagic Fishery Ecosystem Plan 2 Table ES-2.
+Summary of the total pelagic landings during 2022 in the Western Pacific a nd the percentage change between 2021 and 2022 5 Table 1.
 Names of U.S. Pacific Island pelagic management unit species 17 Table 2.
-Total pelagic landings (lb) in the Western Pacific Region in 2021 and percent c hange from the previous year - Table 3.
-Estimated total landings (lb) of pelagic species in American Samoa by gear in 2 202133 Table 4.
-Number of permitted and active longline fishing vessels by size class in America can Samoa 39 Table 5.
-Longline effort by American Samoa vessels during 2021 40 Table 6.
-Number of fish kept, released, and percent released for all American Samoa lor ngline vessels in 2021 Table 7.
-Total estimated bycatch in number of fish for the top 10 bycatch species from t he Pacific Islands Region Observer Program for the American Samoa longline fishery.
-The top 10 species comprised 77.94% of total bycatch in 2020.
-Table 8.
-Catch per 1,000 hooks for alia vessels in American Samoa from 1996 to 1998.
-Table 9.
+Total pelagic landings (lb) in the Western Pacific Region in 2022 and percent co hange from the previous year 27 Table 3.
+Estimated total landings (lb) of pelagic species in American Samoa by gear in 2 2022 33 Table 4.
+Number of permitted and active longline fishing vessels by size class in America can Samoa Table 5.
+Longline effort by American Samoa vessels during 2022 40 Table 6.
+Number of fish kept, released, and percent released for all American Samoa lonvessels from federal logbook data in 2022 Table 7.
+Total estimated by catch in number of fish for the top 10 by catch species from the Pacific Islands Region Observer Program for the American Samoa longline fishery.
+10 species comprised 79.26% of total bycatch in 2021. - Table 8.
+Catch per 1,000 hooks for alia vessels in American Samoa from 1996 to 1998 Table 9.
 Catch per 1,000 hooks for two types of longline vessels in American Samoa fro to 2002 Table 10.
-Catch per 1,000 hooks for two types of longline vessels in American Samoa fi rom 2003 to 2005 Table 11.
-Catch per 1,000 hooks for all types of longline vessels in American Samoa fro om 2006 to 2011 Table 12.
-Catch per 1,000 hooks for all types of longline vessels from 2013 to 2017 Table 13.
-Catch/1,000 hooks for all types of longline vessels in American Samoa from 2 2021 Table 14.
-American Samoa trolling bycatch summary (released fish) Table 15.
-Pelagic species composition of boat-based creel survey total estimated catch ( CNMI in 2021 Table 16.
-Commercial pelagic landings (lb), revenue (\$), and average price (\$) in the CN 2021 Table 17.
+Catch per 1,000 hooks for two types of longline vessels in American Samoa fr com 2003 to 2005 Table 11.
+Catch per 1,000 hooks for all types of longline vessels in American Samoa fro m 2006 to 2011 47 Table 12.
+Catch per 1,000 hooks for all types of longline vessels from 2013 to 2017 48 Table 13.
+Catch/1,000 hooks for all types of longline vessels in American Samoa from 2 2018 to 2022 48 Table 14.
+American Samoa trolling bycatch summary (released fish) 49 Table 15.
+Pelagic species composition of boat-based creel survey total estimated catch (l lb) in the CNMI in 2022 57 Table 16.
+Commercial pelagic landings (lb), revenue (\$), and average price (\$) in the CN √MI in 2022 58 Table 17.
 Bycatch summary for pelagic fisheries in the CNMI Table 18.
-Total estimated, non-charter, and charter landings (lb) for Guam in 2021 Table 19.
-Bycatch summary for pelagic trolling fisheries in Guam Table 20.
-Bycatch species summary for pelagic trolling fisheries in Guam Table 21.
+Total estimated, non-charter, and charter landings (lb) for Guam in 2022 73 Table 19.
+Bycatch summary for pelagic trolling fisheries in Guam 79 Table 20.
+Bycatch species summary for pelagic trolling fisheries in Guam 79 Table 21.
 Number of HDAR Commercial Marine Licenses 91 Table 22.
-Hawaii commercial pelagic catch, revenue, and price by species Table 23.
-Hawaii commercial pelagic catch, revenue, and price by fishery Table 24.
+Hawaii commercial pelagic catch, revenue, and price by species 91 Table 23.
+Hawaii commercial pelagic catch, revenue, and price by fishery 92 Table 24.
 Hawaii-permitted deep-set longline catch (number of fish) by area Table 25.
-Total estimated bycatch in number of fish for the top 10 bycatch species from Pacific Islands Region Observer Program for the Hawaii deep-set longline fishery. - 10 species comprised 92.58% of total bycatch in 2020.
-107 Table 26.
-Released catch, retained catch, and total catch for the Hawaii-permitted deep- longline fishery in 2021 108
+Total estimated bycatch in number of fish for the top 10 bycatch species from the Pacific Islands Region Observer Program for the Hawaii deep-set longline fishery.
+The top 10 species comprised 92.3% of total bycatch in 2021.
+Table 26.
+Released catch, retained catch, and total catch for the Hawaii-permitted deep-stable 26. set longline fishery in 2022 108